To Be Announced: Arbitrary announcement

 \subsubsection{APAL with memory}

+In this variation we keep the original value of propositions in memory.
+We can express that after an announcement a formula \emph{was} true.
+It has a finitary axiomatization.

-In {\em APAL with memory} (APALM) \cite{BaltagOS18} instead of models $M=(S,R,V)$ we have models $M=(S,T,R,V)$, where $T \subseteq S$, and where $(S,S,R,V)$ is an {\em initial model} (and where all relations $R_a$ are equivalence relations --- the results are for class $\mathcal S5$).
+In {\em APAL with memory} (APALM) \cite{BaltagOS18,baltagetal:2022}, instead of models $M=(S,R,V)$ we have models $M=(S,T,R,V)$, where $T \subseteq S$, and where $(S,S,R,V)$ is an {\em initial model} (and where all relations $R_a$ are equivalence relations --- the results are for class $\mathcal S5$).
 The domain $S$ is the initial domain, whereas the domain $T$ is the current domain, the current model restriction.
 This additional structural information makes it possible to refer to what was true in the past, as well as to what is true now.
 The logical language has additional operators to access this historical information, namely $\phi^0$ (for `$\phi$ was initially true'), a constant $0$ that is true when the model is initial, and the universal modality $U$.
-The semantics for $\phi^0$ is (where $s \in T$): The semantics for the quantifier are as in APAL!
-Namely But the semantics for public announcement are not as in APAL.
-Different from APAL, the inductive construct $\dia{\phi}\psi$ now has the restriction that $\phi$ must be quantifier-free.
-This restriction on public announcements makes it harder to compare APAL to APALM.
-One unanswered question there seems to be whether the set of APAL validities is the same as the set of APALM validities restricted to the language $\lang(\Dia,!,\dia{!})$.
+The semantics for $\phi^0$ is (where $s \in T$): The semantics for the quantifier are as in APAL.
+Namely However, the semantics for public announcement are not as in APAL.
+Different from APAL, and from PAL, the inductive construct $\dia{\phi}\psi$ now has the restriction that $\phi$ must be quantifier-free.
+This restriction on what can be publicly announced makes it harder to compare APAL to APALM.
+It is unclear whether in the logic APAL, for all $\phi,\psi\in\lang(\Dia,!,\dia{!})$ there is a $\chi \in\lang(\Dia,!)$ such that $\dia{\phi}\psi$ is equivalent to $\dia{\chi}\psi$.
+One unanswered question is then whether the set of APAL validities is the same as the set of APALM validities restricted to the language $\lang(\Dia,!,\dia{!})$.

 There are also relations between APALM and the logic with modalities for what is true \emph{before} an announcement by \cite{BalbianiDH16}.
 Like APALM, that logic is interpreted on structures where apart from the current model we keep the initial model in memory.